danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 Here's an example of a recurrence diagram for merge sort on a 64-element array.

-- The top layer takes about 64 units of time merging 2 sorted halves of 32 items each.
+- The top layer takes about 64 units of time merging 2 sorted halves of 32 elements each.
-- The second layer also takes about 64 units of time merging 4 sorted halves of 16 items each.
+- The second layer also takes about 64 units of time merging 4 sorted halves of 16 elements each.
-- The third layer also takes about 64 units of time merging 8 sorted halves of 8 items each.
+- The third layer also takes about 64 units of time merging 8 sorted halves of 8 elements each.
 - And on and on until the algorithm reaches its base case.

 ![Merge sort recurrence diagram]({{ site.baseurl }}{% link assets/images/merge-sort-recurrence.svg %})